Back to PART 1 & 6 Complaints

 and the writer cannot find that the SMF has referred to that evidence, in any shape or form throughout the 12 pages of RFD.

-So the Applicant tenants were not only initially treated as garbage by the PM, they have also been treated as garbage by QCAT, which can now be referred to, as the place that provides injustice.
+So the Applicant tenants were not only initially treated as garbage by the PM, they now consider themselves to have also been treated as garbage by QCAT.

 For the reasons given at Complaint 6 above, this opinion must be manifestly wrong, and its effect is to deny residential tenants in Queensland the best and most powerful legislative protection, that they are entitled to under Australian Consumer Law (ACL).